 The purpose of the Northern Treatment Advisory Group (NTAG) is to advise member commissioning organisations on the clinical and cost-effectiveness of new and existing treatments, thereby ensuring equitable access to a clinically defined and appropriate range of treatments for the relevant patient population.

-The geography of NTAG encompasses all CCGs within the North East and North Cumbria region.
+The geography of NTAG encompasses all localities and places within the North East and North Cumbria ICS.

 The Northern Treatment Advisory Group has a remit to consider drug and non-drug treatments such as medical devices and interventional procedures.
 It is anticipated that the majority of treatment appraisals undertaken will relate to pharmaceutical treatments.